mlabs-haskell/purescript-hydra-sdk/src/Extra/README.md

 actors to reserve all available slots within a delegate group, effectively paralyzing its operations.
-In real-world applications, a flooding detection mechanism should be implemented to prevent this scenario, although there seem to be no obvious incentive for anyone to carry out such an attack.
+In real-world applications, a flooding detection mechanism should be implemented to prevent this scenario, although there seems to be no obvious incentive for anyone to carry out such an attack.

-Despite its limitations, this approach does not require communication or synchronization between delegates, nor does it rely on a central server to orchestrate the initialization of Hydra Heads, making it a great fit for hydra-auction-offchain.
+Coming with the limitations mentioned, this approach simplifies things since it neither requires communication and synchronization between delegates during runtime nor does it rely on a central server to orchestrate the initialization of Hydra Heads, making it a great fit for hydra-auction-offchain and hopefully other Hydra applications.